The old Capuchin monastery – in transition between religion and secularization

 Radolfzell evening market

 The Radolfzell evening market has been part of the summer atmosphere on western Lake Constance for many years.
 Every Thursday from 4 to 9 pm, the historic heart of Radolfzell’s market square is transformed into a cozy meeting place from the end of June to the beginning of September.
-Food and drink stalls provide moments of enjoyment and music is also on offer.
+Food and drink stalls provide moments of enjoyment and there is also music to relax to.
 Smaller bands, such as singer-songwriters, perform on the market stage.

 Open Sunday “Musik uff de Gass”